 No. 1.
 The Northwest Passage.
 Myth, Environment, and Resources.
 Introduction.
 Video by Elena Baldassarri.
 Interviews with Franklyn Griffiths, Joe and Susie Koaha, Adam Lajeunesse, Timothy Leduc, and Susie Maniyogina.
 This work is licensed under a Creative Commons Attribution 4.0 International License.
-Screenshot from the Vimeo video - https://vimeo.com/111724573.
+On Vimeo: https://vimeo.com/111724573.